debjitpaul/debjit/_news/announcement_11.md

 related_posts: false
 ---

-Guest Lecture at <a href="https://edu.epfl.ch/coursebook/en/topics-in-natural-language-processing-CS-612">Topics in Natural Language Processing</a>, EPFL.
+Guest Lecture in the <a href="https://edu.epfl.ch/coursebook/en/topics-in-natural-language-processing-CS-612">Topics in Natural Language Processing</a> course at EPFL.